agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### ● Keeper Desktop

 Launch Keeper Desktop, and export its database to a file using the `Backup` button on the upper right side of the window.
 Select the last `Export Now` button, labeled *Export to Excel (not encrypted)*.
 Navigate to your **Desktop** folder, and save the file with the name **pm_export.txt** to your Desktop.
 You may now quit Keeper Desktop.

 ---

+### ● Key Finder

+Launch Key Finder, and export its database as an XML export file using the `File > Save > Save to XML (*.xml)` menu item.
+When the Save dialog appears, enter the name **pm_export.xml**.
+Next, expand the dialog by pressing the downward triangle at the right of the `Save As` field, and select **Desktop** from the sidebar, and finally, press the `Save` button.
+You may now quit Key Finder.

+---